 How is Aduhelm given and for how long?

-The treatment is given intravenously through infusion over a one hour period once a month for an indefinite period of time.
+The treatment is given intravenously (through a vein) by infusion over a one hour period once a month for an indefinite period of time.

 What are Aduhelm's side effects?